-The purpose of this study was to examine the effect of alcoholism on the discipline of the youth in Mbarara Municipality.
-The study was guided by the following objectives which were; To examine the effect of drug taking on the discipline of the youth in Mbarara Municipality, to assess the extent to which drunkardness affect the discipline of the youth in Mbarara Municipality, to examine the effects of clubbing on the discipline of the youth in Mbarara Municipality, to assess the extent to which government policy affect the discipline of the youth in Mbarara Municipality.
-The study used cross sectional research design to establish the magnitude of the problem.
-The study was conducted from 3 divisions which are; Kakoba, Nyamitanga, and Kamukuzi.
-A sample of 36 parents out of 40 was selected to take part in the study, 66 youth out of 80, 10 out of 10 community leaders, 14 out of 15 Local communities, and 10 out of 12 security personnel were also be selected to take part in the study.
-Data was collected using three methods and these were; questionnaire, interview, and observation.
+The purpose of this study was to examine the effect of alcoholism on the discipline of the youth in Lira Municipality.
+The study was guided by the following objectives which were; To examine the effect of drug taking on the discipline of the youth in lira Municipality, to assess the extent to which drunkardness affect the discipline of the youth in Lira Municipality, to examine the effects of clubbing on the discipline of the youth in Lira Municipality, to assess the extent to which government policy affect the discipline of the youth in Lira Municipality.
+The study was conducted from 3 divisions which are; Ojwina, Central and Adyel.
+A sample of 112 respondents was chosen to take part in this study.
+Data was collected coded and analyzed using statistical tools.
 Findings indicated that majority of the respondents agreed that alcoholism in a family leads to familial dysfunctional.
-Findings also indicated that most of the respondents agreed that clubbing has become an indispensable element of life for most people in the contemporary world.
-Research findings in relation theme one it was found out that majority of the respondents agreed that alcoholism in a family leads to familial dysfunctional
+It also indicated that most of the respondents agreed that clubbing has become an indispensable element of life for most people in the contemporary world.

-CHAPTER ONE
+CHAPTER ONE INTRODUCTION

-INTRODUCTION